-- Trimming or removal of trees with potentially suitable bat roosting habitat will be avoided during the maternity season (generally between April 1 and July 31) and the hibernation season (generally from November 1 to March 1). - Removal of trees providing bat roosting habitat will be conducted only before maternity colonies establish (generally after March 1) or after they disperse (generally August 1 to October 31). - If a maternity roost is found, the roost will be protected until July 31or until the qualified biologist has determined the maternity roost is no longer active.
-Appropriate no-work buffers around the roost will be established under direction of the qualified biologist.
-Buffer distances may vary depending on the species and activities being conducted. - Trimming and removal of trees (between July 31 and October 31) with suitable roosting habitat will be monitored by a qualified biologist.
+- Trimming or removal of trees with potentially suitable bat roosting habitat will be avoided during the maternity season (generally between April 1 and September 15) and the hibernation season (generally from November 1 to March 1). - Removal of trees providing bat roosting habitat will be conducted only before maternity colonies establish (generally from March 1 to March 31) or after they disperse (generally September 15 to October 31). - If a maternity roost is found, the roost will be protected until September 15 or until the qualified biologist has determined the roost is no longer active.
+Appropriate nowork buffers around the roost will be established under direction of the qualified biologist.
+Buffer distances may vary depending on the species and activities being conducted. - Trimming and removal of trees (between September 15 and October 31) with suitable roosting habitat will be monitored by a qualified biologist.
 Tree trimming and removal will be conducted using a two-phase removal process conducted over two consecutive days.
 In the afternoon on the first day, limbs and branches will be removed using chainsaws only.
 Only branches or limbs without cavities, crevices, or deep bark fissures will be removed; branches and limbs with these features will be avoided.
 On the second day, the entire tree will be removed.
 The qualified biologist will search through downed vegetation for injured or dead bats.
 Observation of injured or dead special-status bats will be reported to CDFW.

-Mitigation Measure WILD-1.34: Compensate for Permanent Impacts on Occupied Roosting Habitat
+Mitigation Measure WILD-1.32: Compensate for Permanent Impacts on Occupied Roosting Habitat

 The Authority will compensate for the permanent loss of occupied roosting habitat by constructing and/or installing suitable replacement habitat onsite or at an offsite preservation area.
-The roosting habitat type and design will be developed in coordination with CDFW.
+The roosting habitat design will be developed in coordination with and approved by CDFW.
 A monitoring plan will be prepared to ensure the replacement habitat is maintained and functions as intended.
 Annual reports will be submitted to CDFW to document compliance with monitoring requirements.